hoanhan101/hstore/README.md

 It is still a work in progress.
 Here is the initial project's [proposal](PROPOSAL.md).
 Other parts will be updated as soon as it is live and ready.

-### Tasks
+### Next tasks

 - [x] Implement Raft Consensus Algorithm
 - [x] Implement Fault-tolerant Key-Value Service
 - [x] Build a simple client's stdin
 - [x] Add Go report card
-- [ ] Make CLI for server and client

-### Ideas

 - [ ] Expose server/client's host and port -> RESTful APIs
 - [ ] Start a RaftKV server on by one and watch the leader election happen in real time

+### Ideas

+- [ ] Make CLI for server and client
 - [ ] Configurations
 - [ ] Make Persister write Raft's snapshot to disk
 - [ ] Dockerize + automate build